bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 A significant part of a ML model are the activation functions, `relu` (Rectified Linear Unit) is one of the most used lately, because it's simple and works well as I learned in this [introducing neural network video]. `relu` it's equal to zero for negative values and equal to the input for positive values.
 Being non-linear allows the whole model to be non-linear.

-For the last layer it's different, we want to enforce a minimum for the output, which is the minimum relay fee `1.0` [^minimum relay fee].
+For the last layer it's different: we want to enforce a minimum for the output, which is the minimum relay fee `1.0` [^minimum relay fee].
 One could not simply cut the output of the model after prediction because all the training would not consider this constraint.
-So we need to build a custom activation function on which the model training will be able to use for the [gradient descent] optimization step.
-Luckily is very simple using tensorflow primitives:
+So we need to build a custom activation function that the model training will be able to use for the [gradient descent] optimization step.
+Luckily this is very simple using tensorflow primitives:

 ```
 def clip(x):